 Depending on the type of business, additional capital expenditure estimates can also be included to account for the real effect of depreciation of machinery and other capital goods.
 Once this cash flow figure is calculated, the Debt Service Coverage Ratio (DSCR) is calculated, which simply divides EBITDA by all existing and proposed debt service obligations.
 Most banks will require an adequate cushion between available cash flow and total debt service.
 While the actual DSCR requirement will ultimately depend on the type of business being evaluated as well as the bank’s internal loan policy, a 1.20x DSCR is usually a good approximation.

 Credit Analysis: Collateral

-Collateral is a bank’s plan B. It answers the question “what happens if the borrower can’t generate enough cash flow to meet its debt service obligations?”
+Collateral is a bank’s plan B. It answers the question, “what happens if the borrower can’t generate enough cash flow to meet its debt service obligations?”
 To protect its depositors, lenders like to be covered in case things don’t work out as planned and a company’s cash flow is unable to service its debt obligations.
 Collateral gives lenders extra assurance that their loan won’t go bad if the borrowing company doesn’t operate as expected.

 In the case of liquidation, sufficient collateral value will ensure that a lender is covered if things go south.
 Collateral includes tangible assets, such as accounts receivable, inventory, equipment, and real estate.
-During the underwriting process a dollar value is placed on collateral, usually by a third-party appraisal, and the loan amount is typically capped at a certain Loan to Value (LTV) ratio.
+During the underwriting process a dollar value is placed on collateral, typically by a third-party appraisal, and the loan amount is typically capped at a certain Loan to Value (LTV) ratio.